Cycles as global or local subroutines (Call L | LL CYCLE)

 MODAL_BLOCK

 Modal cycle call.
-The cycle is again executed implicitly after every further NC block in the active NC program.
+The cycle is again executed implicitly after every further NC block in the main program.

-With the following NC commands, the implicit block-modal cycle call is suppressed:
+The following NC commands suppress the implicit block-modal cycle call:

 • Blank lines, comment lines